Table of Contents

 Verbal Analogies Sample Question

-Your task is to choose the word that completes a second pair of words, similarly, maintaining that special relationship.
+✔ Your task is to select the word that completes a second pair, maintaining the same relationship.

 Options: